CryptologyExchange/api/README.md

 Valid orders sent to the matching engine are confirmed immediately and are in the received state.
 If an order executes against another order immediately, the order is considered done.
 An order can execute in part or whole.
 Any part of an order not filled immediately, will be considered open.
 Orders will stay in the open state until canceled or subsequently filled by new orders.
 Orders that are no longer eligible for matching (filled or canceled) are in the done state.

-Currently WS API supports the following limit orders types: fill or kill (**FOK**) orders, immediate or cancel (**IOK**) orders, good 'til canceled (**GTC**) orders.
+Currently WS API supports the following limit orders types: fill or kill (**FOK**) orders, immediate or cancel (**IOK**) orders, good 'til canceled (**GTC**) orders, and good 'til day (**GTD**) orders.

 A fill or kill (**FOK**) is a type of time-in-force designation used in securities trading that instructs an exchange to execute a transaction immediately and completely or not at all.
 The order must be filled in its entirety or canceled (killed).

 An immediate or cancel order (**IOC**) is an order to buy or sell a security that must be immediately filled.
 Any unfilled portion of the order is canceled.

 A good ’til canceled (**GTC**) describes an order a trader may place to buy or sell a security that remains active until either the order is filled or the trader cancels it.

-GTC order supports Time In Force instruction.
-Time in force is a special instruction used when placing a trade to indicate how long an order will remain active before it is executed or expires.
-These options are especially important for active traders and allow them to be more specific about the time parameters.
+A good 'til day order is an order which will be canceled at the time preset by a trader if it is not executed or cancelled until this time.
+A GTD order contains the Time To Live (**TTL**) instruction.
+Time To Live is a special instruction which shows the time in which an order will be automatically canceled.

 ## Fees